 What does your app need?

-Following on from the previous point – what kind of analytics do you need?
-If your app is going to be used within your enterprise only by a few people, performance analytics may be more important to you than user experience.
-If your app is highly original and standard analytics won’t give you much of an insight, customisable metrics may be for you.
+For example, if your app is going to be used within your enterprise only by a few people, performance analytics may be more important to you than user experience.

 App Growth Network is a global app marketing agency with three major area of focus – App Product Marketing, App Growth Marketing (UA) and Analytics.